akfraik/Kiphub/_pages/about.md

   - /about.html
 ---

-This is the story of a Kip, [Kip's page I'm trying to make](https://github.com/akfraik.github.io/kiphub) and hosted on GitHub pages for lab meeting.
+This is the story of a Kip, my dog who has his own Github page [built off of mine](https://akfraik.github.io/) and hosted on GitHub pages for lab meeting.